paulsylvia20/paulsylvia20/README.md

  - Classical Test Theory

 ###  📚 Portfolio
-If you would like to see some R studies where I clean, prepare and generate data for detailed analysis, or if you would like to see Python studies where I implement CS algorithms and machine learning with Pytorch, you can find them [here](https://github.com/paulsylvia20/paulsylvia20/blob/main/Portfolio.md).
+If you would like to see some R studies where I clean, prepare and generate data for detailed analysis, or if you would like to see Python studies where I implement CS algorithms or machine learning with Pytorch, please find these them [here](https://github.com/paulsylvia20/paulsylvia20/blob/main/Portfolio.md).

 ### 🛠️ Tools
 - Languages: R, Python